wh0/wh0.github.io/_posts/2016-07-01-android-doze.md

 Earlier today, I was thinking, "I need to do this thing at 6 o'clock."
 So I set my phone to remind me.
 6:00 rolled around.
-Nothing happened, because my phone is dozing.
+Nothing happened, because my phone was dozing.

 At 6:11, the maintenance window started, and my phone reminded me.
 "Dang it, now I'm short on time," I thought, "This is all Google's fault."